getfem/getfem/interface/src/scilab/readme.txt

 For the compilation of the toolbox under windows:
-- compile getfem + getfem interface using the visual studio 2010 project. copy the lib files (from msvc2010/Release) into scilab/src/win32 ou src/win64
+- compile getfem + getfem interface using the visual studio 2010 project. copy the lib files (from msvc2010/Release) into scilab/src/win32 or src/win64
   If you plan to add support for qhull and muparser in the windows library, you must add: